GoogleCloudPlatform/dlp-cloud-functions-tutorials/README.md

 Change directory to one of the example directories

-Follow the walkthrough in the accompanying tutorial for each example
+Follow the walkthrough in the accompanying tutorial for configuration details (Cloud Storage, Pub/Sub and IAM permissions)  and adapt accordingly using the accompanying README for each example .

 Note: you may wish to reuse the same project  to try all examples if so :
-* Ensure you delete all files from the buckets you configured for the first tutorial in the series befoe re-using.
+* Ensure you delete all files from the buckets you configured for the first tutorial in the series before re-using.
 * Delete any exsting cloud functions you have deployed

 ## License